3DEXPERIENCE SOLIDWORKS vs FUSION 360

 User Interface and Ease of Use:

-3DEXPERIENCE SOLIDWORKS has an easy-to-use interface with a recognizable layout and tools for an efficient design process.
-3DEXPERIENCE SOLIDWORKS offers both a local install of the SOLIDWORKS everyone knows and loves paired with cloud-based CAD to fit a variety of needs and providing ultimate flexibility.
-Named user licensing meets the demands of remote teams and independent contractors by providing collaboration features and cross-platform accessibility.
+SOLIDWORKS offers an easy-to-use interface with a recognizable layout and tools for the design process.
+It offers both local installation and cloud-based CAD to fit a variety of needs and provide flexibility.
+It has collaboration features and cross-platform accessibility built in.

 Design Tools and Capabilities: